Birgit Ramsl-Gaal is Principal Flutist of the Volksoper Wien and one of the most versatile personalities in the music scene in Austria.

 Birgit graduated with honors at the University of Music and Performing Arts Vienna with Wolfgang Schulz and Barbara Gisler-Haase and completed a Master Class program under András Adorján at the Hochschule of Music and Theater Munich.
 She received important inﬂuences from Aurèle Nicolet, Emmanuel Pahud, Pierre Yves-Artaud, Michael Martin Koﬂer and Janos Bálint.

-She was awarded important grants from the Tokyo Foundation, the Yehudi Menuhin Foundation and the Gustav Mahler Youth Orchestra to which she was invited as Principal Flutist, performing under conductors Pierre Boulez and Ingo Metzmacher.
+The flutist was awarded important grants from the Tokyo Foundation, the Yehudi Menuhin Foundation and the Gustav Mahler Youth Orchestra to which she was invited as Principal Flutist.

-For her achievements, she was awarded the “Ehrennadel in Silber” by her hometown Krems.
+For her achievements, she was awarded the “Ehrennadel in Silber” by her birthplace Krems/Donau.